Why Non-Residents Get Flagged, Restricted, or Frozen (2026 Guide)

 This creates an “unexplained activity” risk signal.

-Unexpected tax payments or settlements without supporting transaction history may trigger compliance checks.
+Unexpected tax payments or settlements without proper transaction history may result in compliance checks.

 3. VAT inconsistencies